muhme/joomla-branches-tester/README.md

 ```

 If changes are pulled then:
-* Just in case the command `composer install` ist executed.
+* Just in case the command `composer install` is executed.
 * If `package-lock.json` file has changed the command `npm ci` is executed.

 Finally, the Git status is displayed.